Layloe/Elisa/README.md

 -console out the edit route and testing postRoutes instead -changed the postRoutes router to include put and delete -when I get back test to see if it runs

+ 2023-11-2
+ -updating postRoutes and postController to make dry -fix errors